 The Carpathian Mountains in Ukraine were probably not at the top of my list as a hiking destination, but I was pleasantly surprised to find that I have been missing out on great hiking opportunities.

-Despite being a mountain lover and avid hiker, my own of this 1500km long mountain range – the second longest in Europe, was embarrassing low.
-That’s why I loved learning about them, and insisted on visiting the Carpathians when I was in Lviv.
-Fortunately it’s just a 2 -3 hour drive away.
+Despite being a mountain lover and avid hiker, my own knowledge of this 1500km long mountain range – the second-longest in Europe, was embarrassing low.
+That’s why I loved learning about them and insisted on visiting the Carpathian Mountains when I was in Lviv.
+Fortunately, it’s just a 2 to 3-hour drive away.

 Where are the Carpathian Mountains?

 The Carpathians are located in Central Europe and range through the Czech Republic, Slovakia, Poland, Hungary, Ukraine, Serbia, and Romania, where 53% of the Carpathians lie.